open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

         type: localBlob
 ...
 ```
-The resources have the same name and type `executable` but a different extra-identity.
+Note, the resources shown above have the same name and type `executable` but a different extra-identity.
 If a
-component version complies to this convention executables can directly be downloaded for the specified
+component version complies to this convention, executables can directly be downloaded for the specified
-platform using the `-x` option.
-If only one executable is contained in the component version even the
+platform with the use of the `-x` option.
+If only one executable is contained in the component version, the
 resource name can be omitted.
 Example:

 ```shell